 How much is the monthly fee?
 What does it include?

-HOA FEE is $340 per month for 2017.
+HOA FEE is $350 per month for 2018.
 Professional Management, basic cable TV, grass cutting, leaf removal, insurance (Owner still needs HO6 Policy), Clubhouse, heated pool, termite contract, streets, roofs, exterior painting and wood repair, street lights, common area maintenance of entrances, islands, walking trails.
-The fees remained the same for many years in the past and there have been NO special assessments.
+There have been NO special assessments.
 The roofs and streets have all been replaced without a special assessment.

 Where can I get a Certificate of Insurance?
 My Mortgage Co. is requesting a Certificate of Insurance.